-On July 27, 2020, the Company closed the sale of its poultry plant in Drummondville, Québec and associated supply to Giannone Poultry of St. Cuthbert, Québec. for proceeds of \$37.4 million.
-A gain on sale of \$3.7 million related to the transaction was recognized into other expense for the year.
+On July 27, 2020, the Company closed the sale of its poultry plant in Drummondville, Québec and associated supply to Giannone Poultry of St. Cuthbert, Québec for proceeds of \$37.4 million.
+A gain on sale of \$3.7 million related to the transaction was recognized into other expense in 2020.